Duugu/SkuMapper/README.txt

 ------------------------------------------------
 Release notes

+r3.1
+	- Added a new key bind: Undo.
+		That is to reverse the last action (create/delete waypoint, link, rename, select waypoints, etc.)
+		The only exception is moving waypoints.
+That action can't be undone with the Undo shortcut.
+		The Undo history stores up to 100 actions.
+If you're doing more than 100, the oldest will be removed.
+		The history will be cleared on logout/reload.
+So, you can undo 100 recent actions from the current session max.
+		It is a complex feature.
+I have tested it, and it seems to work.
+However, issues are possible.
+Please carefully check if it is working as intended.
+		Please report any problem with the Undo feature asap.
+Thanks!

 r3
 	- Update to new map data structure and interface with named auto waypoints and layers for waypoints